Links

 Subscription products and services

-The price, quantity, and SKU identifier of the subscription's products and services are contained in the items[].
-This data is inherited from the acquisition order.
+The price, quantity, and SKU identifier of the subscription's products and services are contained in items[].

 Current period end date